David Reville | president

 Margot Nishimura | board director

 Margot McIlwain Nishimura is the Deputy Director for Collections, Programs and Public Engagement at the Newport Restoration Foundation, a historic preservation organization with over 75 historic houses and three museum properties, founded in 1968 by the philanthropist Doris Duke in Newport, Rhode Island.
 Trained as a historian of medieval art, Margot started her career as an academic, teaching at the University of Cape Town, Smith College, Mt.
 Holyoke, Brown University, and the Rhode Island School of Design, and working on exhibitions at the Metropolitan Museum of Art and the Getty Museum.
 She has also worked in administration at RISD, where she helped with strategic planning and accreditation efforts.
 As Deputy Director from 2011 to 2014 of the John Carter Brown Library at Brown University, she oversaw their research fellowship program and worked with academic partners on and off campus to develop lecture series, conferences, and other public events.
-Margot is one of the co-founders of PCFF and lives in Providence with her husband, David Nishimura, and three daughters, ages 12, 15, and 17.
+Margot is a PCFF co-founder and lives in Providence with her husband, David Nishimura, and three daughters.

 Abbot Stranahan | board director